 her previous lawyer to do the necessary work in the first place.

 So, today’s teaching piece is that, if you’ve decided to separate, beware of doing a “quick and dirty” Agreement.
 You may well succeed in your goal of saving time and legal fees.
-However, in doing so, you will have most likely limited your lawyer’s time and work to do her/his due diligence necessary to meet the long-term results you want, i.e. a Separation Agreement that is fair to you.
+However, in doing so, you will have most likely limited your lawyer’s time and work to do her/his due diligence necessary to meet the long-term results you want, i.e. a Separation Agreement that is fair to you and stands the test of time.

 Until next time, Stay safe.